Los Angeles Web Series Festival

 The Los Angeles Web Series Festival, more commonly known as the LA Web Fest, is a web series festival based in Los Angeles, California.
 It was founded in 2009 by Michael Okwudili Ajakwe Jr and was one of the first web series-based events; Filmmaker Magazine called it "the granddaddy of all webfests."
 The event has attracted controversy for its policies.

 Background

 The festival had its first official event in 2010.
 The venue has changed several times since its inception, with the 2015 festival being held at the Hilton Universal City Hotel in Universal City.

 When asked about the importance of web series as a creative medium by Carolyn Handler Miller for her book Digital Storytelling: A Creator's Guide to Interactive Entertainment, founder Michael Ajakwe, Jr. said: Before, filmmaking was a rich man's game.
 And if you couldn't afford to make a film, a great voice might be lost ...
 Web series offer freedom.Since the festival's inaugural presentation in 2010, it has helped produce web series-based festivals in several major cities around the world, including in Marseille (Marseille Web Fest), Melbourne (Melbourne Web Fest), Rio (Rio Web Fest) and Seoul (Seoul Web Fest).

+2018–Present: Revival and Leadership Change

+Following the death of founder Michael Ajakwe Jr. in 2018, the festival went on a multi-year hiatus.
+In 2022, the festival was revived under the leadership of filmmaker Young Man Kang, who was appointed as the new festival director.
+Kang, an alumnus of the festival (2013) and founder of the Seoul Webfest, aimed to modernize the event by focusing on global partnerships and digital creators.